till-m/hydropower-fatigue-damage-reduction/README.md

 ### Dijkstra-based trajectory optimization

 To run the optimization procedure, execute `optimize_dijkstra.py`.
 Using a NVIDIA P100 GPU, the optimization procedure can take a few days to complete on the original grid spacing.
-On a more coarse, grid, it can be significantly faster, an example of how to adjust the grid size is given in the optimization file.
+On a more coarse, grid, it can be significantly faster.
+An example of how to adjust the grid size is given in the optimization file.